KaviHShah/Intro-to-Python/materials/02-starting-in-python.md

 **Assigning variables**

-In Python initialising variables is easy
+In Python initialising variables is easy:

 - Variables are assigned using the = sign

 - Case sesitive

 - No need to declare the type explicitly (dynamic typing)

 ```